nneves/R2C2_WebInterface/README.md

 Additional Dev Note: The current UI demo is using Javascript asynchronous requests (AJAX) for speed performance and also node.js request <-> serial port bridge is also in async mode, so there is 2 async layers of abstraction.

-Future Dev Note: Will be prototyping Node.js and websockets communication for speed/performance boost latter, but since it requires the latest webbrowsers support, older mobile OSs may not take the advantage of this improcements.
+Future Dev Note: Will be prototyping Node.js and websockets communication for speed/performance boost latter, but since it requires the latest webbrowsers support, older mobile OSs may not take the advantage of this improvements.
 There are solutions for this using a special Node.js package that will have multiple fallback communication solutions.